nt4f04uNd/audio_service/audio_service/README.md

   </application>
 </manifest>
 ```

+Note: As of Android 12, an app must have permission to restart a foreground service in the background, otherwise a `ForegroundServiceStartNotAllowedException` will be thrown.
+To avoid such an exception, you can either set `androidStopForegroundOnPause` to `false` in your `AudioServiceConfig` which keeps the service in the foreground during a pause so that restarting the foreground service is unnecessary, or you can keep the default `androidStopForegroundOnPause` setting of `true` (in line with best practices) and request the user to turn of battery optimisation for your app via the [optimize_battery](https://pub.dev/packages/optimize_battery) package.
+For more information, read [this page](https://developer.android.com/training/monitoring-device-state/doze-standby#support_for_other_use_cases).

 2. If you use any custom icons in notification, create the file `android/app/src/main/res/raw/keep.xml` to prevent them from being stripped during the build process: